needle-mirror/com.unity.purchasing/Runtime/UnityLiveContentAdapter/README.md

 ### Additional Manual Steps

-1. Verify that the default base URL in the internal service and any base URLs passed in from callers match the base URL in `spec.yaml`.
-Callers may pass a staging URL depending on which environment the runtime is pointing at.
+1. Verify that generated request paths do not contain `/projects/{projectId}`.
+The project ID is part of the base URL subdomain, which is initialized by `IapCoreInitializeCallback`.
 2. Review `spec.yaml` and generated code for unexpected changes.
 The public API spec is manually maintained and may contain errors.
 Raise potential discrepancies with the team.
 3. Make sure to add any new, untracked files, especially new .meta files.